 I partnered with Hood Cottage Cheese to create recipes using their new flavor, Hood Cottage Cheese with Cracked Pepper!

 I love Hood’s cottage cheese because it is such a versatile food, and they have so many flavors to choose from.
 We all know cottage cheese is a great snack, but do you use it to its full potential?
 It’s such a great addition to appetizers, main dishes and sides!

 I knew I wanted a creamy filling for my asparagus puff pastry, and cottage cheese was the perfect addition.

 You can find Hood Cottage Cheese in your city here.

-I’ll tell you how to use puff pastry
+Here is how to use puff pastry

 Prepared puff pastry is kept in the freezer section of the grocery store.
 I let it thaw at room temperature for a few minutes and then unfold a piece to use it.

 - Unfold thawed puff pastry

 - Roll out on a lightly floured work surface and transfer to a sheet of parchment paper

 - If making a border, cut strips and adhere to the base with an egg wash or water